-If you have a IVA, you may struggle to get a mortgage from high street lenders.
-However we do have a large panel of specialist mortgage lenders that may be able to help.
+If you have an IVA, you may struggle to get a mortgage from high street lenders.
+However we do have a large panel of specialist mortgage lenders at The Money Hub that may be able to help.

 Our team of experienced mortgage advisers can help clients that have bad credit history such as missed payments, defaults or Individual Voluntary Arrangements.